Chimera: Neuro-Symbolic Attention Primitives for Trustworthy Dataplane Intelligence: Related Work

 \subsection{Efficient Attention and Model Compression for Resource-Constrained Inference}

 Attention mechanisms pose a particular challenge for dataplane deployment due to their quadratic complexity and reliance on softmax normalization.
 A substantial body of work has therefore focused on reducing the computational and memory footprint of attention-based models.
 Linearized and kernel-based attention variants approximate full self-attention with sub-quadratic complexity, enabling more efficient execution~\cite{shen2021efficient,luo2021stable,chen2021skyformer}.
 Sparse attention further exploits structural redundancy to accelerate long-range modeling~\cite{lou2024sparser,zhou2022energon}.
 From a hardware perspective, several studies propose approximation techniques for attention primitives, including softmax linearization~\cite{koca2023hardware}, weight compression with in-situ decompression~\cite{go2023linearization}, and FPGA-oriented systolic designs~\cite{ye2023accelerating}.
 While these methods significantly reduce inference cost, they remain largely model-centric and are not natively aligned with the primitive-based execution model of programmable switches.
+Hardware-software co-design strategies for NPUs further illustrate how architectural sparsity and operator-level optimization can meet stringent inference budgets, complementing dataplane-oriented compression techniques \cite{chen2025autoneural}.